 - First gas achieved under the Domestic Swap Agreement

 We have also made several discoveries on Natuna Sea Block A since 1996, including Naga and Gajah Baru in 2000 and Macan Tutul, Lembu Peteng and Lukah discoveries in 2006.
 Premier plans to commercialise these additional discovered resources through reserve-based GSAs to Singapore and Indonesia.
-Gajah Baru marked the second phase of that process,and the Naga and Pelikan fields will be tied into the Gajah Baru facilities, with first production expected in the second half of 2014.
+Gajah Baru marked the second phase of that process, with the Naga and Pelikan fields tied into the Gajah Baru facilities in 2014 and 2015 respectively.

-In addition to Natuna Sea Block A we hold interests in Kakap, a producing offshore asset, Block A Aceh, a future onshore gas development project which also contains around 20 exploration prospects, and an exploration licence called Tuna.
+In addition to Natuna Sea Block A we hold interests in Kakap, a producing offshore asset, and the Tuna licence where Premier discovered in excess of 100 mmboe in 2014.

 Premier has an interest in two producing licences – Natuna Sea Block A and Kakap – in Indonesia.